 Cervical cancer is a serious condition, but it’s also the easiest type of gynecological cancer to prevent.
-The expert OB/GYN team at The Women’s Center provides cervical cancer screening at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+The expert OB/GYN team at The Women’s Center provides cervical cancer screening at convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida.
 To increase your chances of beating cervical cancer, call or book an appointment online.

 Cervical cancer occurs when your body’s cervical cells divide rapidly and grow out of control, forming a tumor.
 This type of cancer begins in the cervix, or the lower part of your uterus that connects to the vagina.